etpedror/TickMeContainers/README.md

       replicas: 1
 ```
 As you can see, you get to specify how many instances of each service you want running and a lot of other parameters.
 Take a look at docker documentation for more information on that.

+# CONGATULATIONS.
+YOU HAVE JUST CONTAINERIZED AN APPLICATION